Skokoo/Firere/README.md

 • This project is WIP.

 • Make sure you understand this project "grammar".
-Or read the "Full Explanation/ "Good" breakdown version.
 >if you find this "project" cool, Thanks!

 Random logo for nothing